 Who is eligible to vote?

-Each organization associated with DGC gets one ballot.
+Each organization affiliated with UNDGC gets one ballot.
 The ballot will be counted if the organization completes its biennial review within the required time.
 For those who missed the general deadline, submit the ballot as usual and look out for a notification to make up the biennial review.
 There will be a 72-hour window provided to complete a special filing.
-If the report is approved by DGC, your ballot will be processed.
+If the report is approved by UNDGC, your ballot will be processed.

 Where is the actual Ballot?